easeway/csr/README.md

 - `CSR_SUITE_NAME`: name of the suite containing invoked binary
 - `CSR_SUITE_DIR`: path to the suite containing invoked binary, it's `$CSR_REPO_DIR/suites/$CSR_SUITE_NAME`
 - `CSR_COMMAND`: the actual command invoked

+## Documenting the commands

+The sub folder `docs` under a suite is used for looking up document of a command.
+The file name must be the same as the command with extension `.md`.

 ## Supported Platforms